 What is a Midline Catheter Used for

 Midline Catheter Use continues to evolve.
 Vascular Wellness is a big advocate of Midlines when clinically appropriate as PICC Lines can be over prescribed as a default when Midline Catheter Use is a better choice.
-Vascular Wellness supports training on Midline Catheter Use as such can be very helpful in educating staff due to potential confusion around these lines.
-Furthermore, these Catheters can have more than 1 lumen (ie, tubing and cap) meaning that they can handle multiple medications with each medication being given in a single lumen to avoid mixing.
-Unlike many other PICC Service companies, Vascular Wellness inventories and places double lumen Midline Catheters when clinically indicated enabling greater flexibility and reduced cost.
+Vascular Wellness supports training on Midline Catheter Use which can be very helpful in educating staff due to potential confusion around these lines.
+In many instances, a midline catheter is the ideal vascular access device for patients.

 Difference between Midline and PICC Line

 The difference between these lines stems from the main point that the Midline is not a central line and the PICC Line is a central line.
-This difference leads to reduced costs and a lower risk that comes from a central line.
-A PICC Line Midline Catheter is not a line but rather usually denotes a phrase when someone is looking to evaluate the difference between the two lines.
+When clinically appropriate, Midline use can lead to reduced costs and lower risks compared to central lines.

 As client partners, we often influence and increase the correct use of Midlines saving our clients time and money.
 Care and maintenance of Midlines is critical and similar to a central line to avoid risk of infection.
 See our page, PICC Line and Midline Care for proper care of both of these Lines.